 You should aim to demonstrate these elements in your application form.
 Through the assessment process, we may limit the number of applicants from the same department.

-We will contact all applicants via email on the outcome of their application.
-Due to the number of applications received, feedback will be given to those who progressed to the interview stage of the application process.
+We will contact all applicants via email with the outcome of their application.
+Due to the number of applications received, feedback will be given to those who progressed to the interview stage of the application process, this will be general feedback.